 Most EPA-authorized state programs do not allow you to renew your lead renovator certification with the EPA Lead Certification Online without hands-on training course.
 You should check with your authorized state program to verify.
 State programs currently include: Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin.
 For an up-to-date listing of EPA-authorized state programs, visit the EPA web site.

-As required by the EPA, an individual must have proof of their lead renovator initial certification in order to receive their refresher certification.
+As required by the EPA, an individual must submit proof of a non-expired lead renovator initial or in-person refresher certification in order to receive a new refresher certification from the Lead Renovator Certification On-Line Refresher Course.
 The individual certificate will have your name and picture on it; we are not able to accept the Firm’s certificate as a replacement.
-Registrants must provide a copy of their initial certificate to their training provider prior to attending the course.
+Registrants must provide a copy of their initial or in-person refresher certificate to their training provider prior to attending the course.

 In accordance with the EPA, if an individual certificate is not received, course attendance will NOT be reported to the EPA and a new certificate will NOT be issued.
 In cases where an attendee is unable to submit their most recent individual certificate, or if the certificate has already expired, the attendee will be required to attend an EPA Lead Renovator Certification Initial Course.